Vicomtech/topSEARCH/README.md

 This feature makes it easy to download and share all chosen resources in one organized package.

 ## Resource sources
-topFIND is a versatile tool designed to aggregate various types of resources from popular platforms, helping users access diverse content with ease.
-Whether you're looking for videos, news articles, podcasts, or apps, topFIND simplifies the process by pulling resources from multiple sources, reducing the need to search different platforms manually.
-Below there is a table showcasing the types of resources topFIND retrieves and the platforms they come from:
+topSEARCH is a versatile tool designed to aggregate various types of resources from popular platforms, helping users access diverse content with ease.
+Whether you're looking for videos, news articles, podcasts, or apps, topSEARCH simplifies the process by pulling resources from multiple sources, reducing the need to search different platforms manually.
+Below there is a table showcasing the types of resources topSEARCH retrieves and the platforms they come from:

 | Resource Type | Source Platform | Webpage                                          |
 |---------------|-----------------|--------------------------------------------------|